 What are the standard and subsidised Fee rates?

 The practice fee for regular consultations with a psychologist (approximately 50 minutes) is $235.
 Other practitioners (i.e. psychiatrists, neuropsychologists, GPs) have differing rates depending on their speciality.
 If you are not sure about the fees, contact VCPS before booking an appointment.
 If you have a Mental Health Care Plan from your GP, you may be entitled to receive up to 10 sessions subsidised by Medicare per each calendar year.
-The amount funded will be $86.15 or $126.50.
-A reduced rate may also be available for students, pensioners or health care cardholders.
+The amount funded starts from $88.25.
+A reduced rate may also be available for students, pensioners or health care cardholders at the practitioners' discretions.

 We advise the fee for your consultation in the welcome letter you receive with your first appointment confirmation.
 Note that unless an agreement for a reduced fee has communicated before your appointment, you are responsible for payment of the stated consultation fee.

 Like most other service businesses we no longer accept cash payments, we do, however, accept payment via credit or debit cards.
 Our preferred method is for you to register your payment details before you attend your first appointment.

 In your welcome email, there is a web link to our secure online payment portal with the Commonwealth Bank.
 By registering your payment details with the Commonwealth Bank portal, you will not be asked for payment in person when attending your appointments.
 The processing of the fee from your registered account will occur on the day of your appointment for the appropriate appointment fee.